 In the early years of life, the brain is at its greatest capacity to make new connections and change.
 This is why children pick up new things so quickly!
 For children with delays, this is the optimal time to develop their skills.

-Early childhood intervention is not only for the child but the whole family.
+Early childhood intervention beneficial is not only for the child, but for the whole family.
 The focus of intervention is working with the family to give them the support and skills needed to maximise the child’s independence.
 The therapist will work with the family to set meaningful goals that will improve the child’s well-being and participation in everyday life.